 You want to do your best to raise your child.
 As such, it’s natural to worry that you pay them too much attention or give them too much love and not enough discipline.
-You don’t want to validate and reinforce negative behaviors, but you should not fall into the trap of “let them cry” or “let them tough it out,” leaving your kid feeling like a small being alone in a big world.
+You don’t want to validate and reinforce negative behaviors, but you should also avoid falling into the trap of “let them cry” or “let them tough it out,” which can leave your child feeling like a small being alone in a big world.

-Experts now believe that the idea of tough love is an ineffective parenting technique.1 Your child needs to form a secure attachment with you to avoid behavioral issues and problems in their future relationships.
+Experts now believe that the concept of “tough love” is an ineffective parenting technique.1 Your child needs to form a secure attachment with you to avoid behavioral issues and problems in their future relationships.
 There’s no such thing as giving too much love to your child — here’s why.

 Lack of Empathy and Love Is a Societal Crisis

-American society dismisses empathy and love as fluff — secondary stuff that hinders productivity and the neverending pursuit of progress.
+American society often dismisses empathy and love as fluff — secondary concerns that hinder productivity and the relentless pursuit of progress.
 However, you can’t take materialistic trappings with you.
 Your relationships with fellow humans, especially your children, are the very stuff of life, giving it meaning and creating the legacy you leave behind.

-Sadly, your children won’t get this lesson in the classroom or in society.
+Sadly, your children will not receive this lesson in the classroom or in society.
 That leaves you.
-Teaching that love comes first can be as rewarding as playing hooky for a day of unstructured play instead of following the traditional work-school routine.
+Teaching that love comes first can be as rewarding as taking a day off to play hooky instead of following the traditional work-school routine.
 Too much structure, from homework help to soccer practice to Bible study, leaves your little one craving ways to express their innate creativity.

 Teaching your child that there is no such thing as too much love helps them develop emotional intelligence.
 This skill can help them flourish in life.
-After all, the best managers aren’t necessarily the folks who know the most but can inspire and motivate their staff by treating them like human beings.2
+After all, the best managers aren’t necessarily the ones who know the most, but rather those who can inspire and motivate their staff by treating them like human beings.2

 How a Secure Attachment Benefits Children for Life